 1. Who will qualify for the IGB European Championships?

-Students can also qualify by finishing in the top 50% in their age division at any Regional Quiz Tournament.
-However, if any Regional Quiz Tournaments are held at the intramural level, then the winning student qualifies for the World Championships, and the top 25% qualify in each age division for the European Championships.
+Students can also qualify by finishing in the top 2/3 in their age division at any Regional Quiz Tournament.

 2. How do I register?
 Is advanced registration required?